 Not Actually Analyzing The First Results Page

 - Is the phrase a “buying” keyword? – If so, most of the first ranks will be eCommerce sites.
-If you are running an affiliate site, there is a very low possibility you will even make it to first page.
+If you are running an affiliate site, there is a very low possibility that you will even make it to the first page.

 - Do similar words appear in results? – Google often ranks sites that have similar words.
 They do not focus on exact words as they did in the past.
 This is because the search engine understands meaning.
 Because of this, even a very good long tail keyword with good metrics can be completely useless.